-AT&T invests in and upgrades our network to help bring customers the connectivity they expect and need.
-We build our network for reliability, speed and overall performance to help our customers stay connected and enable tomorrow’s new products and services.
+AT&T invests in and upgrades our network to bring customers the connectivity they expect and need.
+We build our infrastructure and network for reliability, speed, security and overall performance, which means having the people, resources and procedures to keep everyone connected.

 Network reliability is crucial, and our integrated network provides stability and strength to customers.
-Throughout the pandemic, we’ve provided reliable connectivity to customers, including first responders and healthcare workers on the front lines – as well as students, teachers, businesses, employees working from home.
+Throughout the COVID-19 pandemic, we’ve provided reliable connectivity to customers, including first responders and healthcare workers on the front lines – as well as students, teachers, businesses and employees working from home.
 Read more in our connectivity blog.

-AT&T continually invests in and enhances our network to drive service improvements for the customers and devices connected to our network.
-Over the past 5 years (2016–2020), AT&T invested more than $110 billion in our wireless and wireline networks, including capital investments and acquisition of wireless spectrum and operations.
-During this same period, AT&T invested more in the United States than any other public company.
+AT&T continually invests in and enhances our network to drive service improvements for the customers and devices we connect.
+Over the past 6 years (2016–2021), AT&T has invested more than $135 billion in our wireless and wireline networks, including capital investments and acquisition of wireless spectrum and operations.

-For the latest information on our deployment and coverage, visit our AT&T Network website.
+For the latest information on our deployment and coverage, visit AT&T Network website.

-Today more than 99% of the U.S. population and more than 2.7 million square miles are covered by FirstNet.
+Today more than 99% of the U.S. population and more than 2.81 million square miles are covered by FirstNet.
 This coverage means more first responders and the communities they serve – rural, urban and tribal – have gained access to the critical communications capabilities they need.
-As of February 2021, more than 15,000 agencies and organizations, including the Federal Emergency Management Agency (FEMA) and the U.S. Coast Guard, have subscribed to FirstNet.
-With more than 2 million connections nationwide, adoption of FirstNet increased nearly 67% year over year (February 2020 to February 2021).
+Thousands of local, state and federal agencies, organizations and first responders – and millions of individual devices – connect to FirstNet.

-Public safety agencies have access to a nationwide, dedicated fleet of 80+ land-based and airborne portable cell sites, including 3 Flying COWs™ – which are cell sites on drones – and the FirstNet One blimp.
-During 2020 alone, the FirstNet Response Operations Program fielded more than 750 requests for additional planned and emergency support.
-The FirstNet App Catalog – which includes reliable solutions built and tested specifically for public safety’s needs – grew to include more than 160 iOS and Android apps.
-And as healthcare needs grew, the number of medical apps tripled.
+Public safety agencies have access to a nationwide, dedicated fleet of more than 100 land-based and airborne portable cell sites, including 3 Flying COWs™ – which are cell sites on drones – and the FirstNet One blimp.
+And the FirstNet App Catalog includes reliable applications built and tested specifically for public safety’s needs.

 The impacts of FirstNet have been tangible, and it is changing the game for public safety.
 Since bringing the specialized communications platform to life in 2018, first responders have relied on FirstNet in situations such as active shootings, bombings and plane crashes, as well as hurricanes, floods, fires, tornadoes, mudslides and earthquakes.
-In 2020, AT&T’s FirstNet teams supported the first COVID-19 quarantine sites.
-They also provided critical communications during the bombing in Nashville on Christmas Day 2020 and other instances of civil unrest as well as the unprecedented western wildfires and record Atlantic hurricane season.
-We’ll continue to expand our support in 2021 and beyond, supporting vaccination efforts across the country and responding to unprecedented weather events and other disasters and emergencies whenever they occur.
+In 2021, the FirstNet team at AT&T provided critical communications during Hurricane Ida, the Miami Surfside condominium collapse and the wildfires on the West Coast.
+We’ll continue to expand our support in 2022 and beyond, supporting continued vaccination efforts across the country and responding to unprecedented weather events, as well as other disasters and emergencies whenever they occur.

 To learn more, visit the FirstNet website.

-At AT&T, we’re building a network to address rapidly changing customer needs and the evolving nature of communications and entertainment.
-We are focused on driving the development of Software-Deﬁned Networking (SDN), which shifts control of the network from hardware to software, giving customers more control of their network services.
+At AT&T, our network is built to address rapidly changing customer needs and the evolving nature of communications and entertainment.
+We are focused on driving the development of network virtualization, which shifts control of the network from hardware to software, giving customers more control of their network services.

 Our core network is 100% under software-defined control, as are many other areas of our network.
-This allows us to respond rapidly to any surges in network traffic or other issues, quickly enable capacity enhancements and promptly address any security concerns.
+This allows us to respond rapidly to any surges in network traffic or other issues, quickly enable capacity enhancements, and promptly address any security concerns.
 Additionally, our 5G mobility core is fully cloud native and powered by our industry-leading Network Cloud platform.
 In June 2021, Microsoft announced it would acquire our Network Cloud technology and use it as the basis for its new Azure for Operators platform.
 We plan to run and manage our 5G mobility core network workloads on the new Azure for Operators hybrid cloud platform in the future.

-This shift to SDN allows us to deliver new and unique services faster than ever before, collaborate with new partners and take advantage of innovations eﬃciently.
+This shift to network virtualization allows us to deliver new and unique services faster, collaborate with new partners, and take advantage of innovations eﬃciently.
 Examples of our network innovations for our business customers include:

-- Edge-to-Edge Technologies provide near-real-time intelligence from every corner of a business.
-It’s a part of our mission to help business customers evolve their networks from hardware-centric to software-centric, increasing their agility and transforming the way they work.
-AT&T FlexWareSM is a platform that simpliﬁes the process of adding network functions by deploying a single universal piece of equipment and choosing virtualized network functions (such as those provided by a software-defined wide-area network, router or firewall) based on a particular site’s needs.
+- Edge-to-Edge Technologies: Provide near-real-time intelligence from every corner of a business.
+Part of our mission is to help business customers evolve from hardware-centric to software-centric networks, increasing their agility and transforming the way they work.
+The AT&T FlexWareSM platform simplifies the process of adding network functions by deploying a single universal piece of equipment and choosing virtualized network functions (such as those provided by a software-defined wide-area network, router or firewall) based on a particular site’s needs.

-- AT&T Software-Defined Wide Area Network (SD-WAN) dynamically routes data traﬃc across multiple wide-area network connections.
+- AT&T Software-Defined Wide Area Network (SD-WAN): Dynamically routes data traﬃc across multiple wide-area network connections.
 This allows business customers to expand their current highly secure network with lower-cost broadband connections.
 AT&T is the market leader in providing managed SD-WAN solutions to enterprise businesses globally.
 In 2021, we integrated our managed SD-WAN capabilities to include a variety of managed cloud security solutions for AT&T Secure Access Service Edge offers.

-- AT&T Switched Ethernet ServiceSM is a self-service networking solution that lets businesses quickly order more ports, add or change services, or scale bandwidth.
+- AT&T Switched Ethernet ServiceSM: Self-service networking solution that lets businesses quickly order more ports, add or change services, or scale bandwidth.